opensearch-project/documentation-website/_getting-started/intro.md

 <img src="{{site.url}}{{site.baseurl}}/images/intro/index-shard.png" alt="An index is split into shards" width="450">

 Shards are used for even distribution across nodes in a cluster.
-For example, a 400-GB index might be too large for any single node in your cluster to handle, but split into ten shards, each one 40 GB, OpenSearch can distribute the shards across ten nodes and work with each shard individually.
-Consider a cluster with two indexes: index 1 and index 2.
+For example, a 400 GB index might be too large for any single node in your cluster to handle, but split into 10 shards of 40 GB each, OpenSearch can distribute the shards across 10 nodes and manage each shard individually.
+Consider a cluster with 2 indexes: index 1 and index 2.
 Index 1 is split into 2 shards, and index 2 is split into 4 shards.
 The shards are distributed across nodes 1 and 2, as shown in the following image.

 <img src="{{site.url}}{{site.baseurl}}/images/intro/cluster.png" alt="A cluster containing two indexes and two nodes" width="650">

-Despite being a piece of an OpenSearch index, each shard is actually a full Lucene index---confusing, we know.
-This detail is important, though, because each instance of Lucene is a running process that consumes CPU and memory.
+Despite being one piece of an OpenSearch index, each shard is actually a full Lucene index.
+This detail is important because each instance of Lucene is a running process that consumes CPU and memory.
 More shards is not necessarily better.
-Splitting a 400 GB index into 1,000 shards, for example, would place needless strain on your cluster.
-A good rule of thumb is to keep shard size as 10--50 GB.
+Splitting a 400 GB index into 1,000 shards, for example, would unnecessarily strain your cluster.
+A good rule of thumb is to limit shard size to 10--50 GB.

 ## Primary and replica shards

-In OpenSearch, shards may be _primary_ (the original) or _replica_ (a copy).
+In OpenSearch, a shard may be either a _primary_ (original) shard or a _replica_ (copy) shard.
 By default, OpenSearch creates a replica shard for each primary shard.
 Thus, if you split your index into 10 shards, OpenSearch creates 10 replica shards.
-For example, consider a cluster described in the previous section.
-If you add one replica for each shard of each index in the cluster, your cluster will contain a total of 2 shards and 2 replicas for index 1 and 4 shards and 4 replicas for index 2, as shown in the following image.
+For example, consider the cluster described in the previous section.
+If you add 1 replica for each shard of each index in the cluster, your cluster will contain a total of 2 shards and 2 replicas for index 1 and 4 shards and 4 replicas for index 2, as shown in the following image.

 <img src="{{site.url}}{{site.baseurl}}/images/intro/cluster-replicas.png" alt="A cluster containing two indexes with one replica shard for each shard in the index" width="700">